When American Jewish communities stepped up for Ukrainian and Afghan refugees, they were not inventing a new moral language.

 That is why this kind of article should not be written as a collection of heartwarming anecdotes alone.

-The real achievement was coordination.
+The achievement was coordination.

 Why this remains an evergreen Jewish story